A.B., Harvard and Radcliffe Colleges; M.A., M.Phil., Ph.D., Yale University

 Associate Professor of English

-My main field of research is Romanticism; my teaching interests center on English Romantic-period poetry and extend forwards in time to contemporary English, American, and Irish poetry and back as far as Shakespeare, Donne, Herbert, Marvell, and other 17th-century writers.
-I regularly teach Romantic Poetry, Victorian Poetry, and Writing 125/Critical Interpretation.
-From time to time, I make a foray into Comparative Literature (my own fondly-remembered undergraduate major).
+My main field of research is Romanticism; my teaching interests center on English Romantic poetry and extend forward in time to contemporary English, American, and Irish poetry and back as far as Shakespeare, Donne, Herbert, Marvell, and other 17th-century writers.
+I regularly teach Romantic Poetry, Victorian Poetry, Critical Interpretation, and Writing.
+From time to time, I make a foray into Comparative Literature, my undergraduate major.
 At the 300-level, I have taught Love, Sex, and Imagination in Romantic Poetry; Keats and Shelley; New Romantic Canons; Romantic Collaboration; Languages of Lyric; and Seamus Heaney.

 This fall I am excited to be leading a new First-Year Seminar, English 150: Creating Memory (informational video montage).

 Publications include a book on Wordsworth (Impure Conceits, Stanford University Press) and essays, book chapters, and reviews in Studies in Romanticism, ELH, and The Cambridge History of English Poetry.
 For my work on literary collaboration, I have held a Bunting Institute Fellowship and received funding from the NEH.

 I am currently writing about literary “net-works”; the language of organization; syntax and versification (putting the “line” back in “Lines”); and how the “turnings intricate of verse” (Wordsworth) overturn, cultivate, or otherwise involve hierarchical conceptions of order.